 Birds Foot Violet- Hoary Puccoon

-I recently observed a controlled burn along the Ice Age Trail in the Southern Kettle Moraine.
-This burn had the beneficial outcome of allowing me to explore an area that I wouldn’t have ventured into otherwise.
-I had identified this specific area near the Ice Age Trail using Google Maps’ satellite view.
-While unofficial...Continue reading
+Recently, I came across a controlled burn along the Ice Age Trail in the Southern Kettle Moraine, a sight that opened up new paths of exploration I might not have dared venture into otherwise.
+I had previously marked this particular area using Google Maps’ satellite view.
+There, I could see unofficial trails winding through...Continue reading

 Everywhere A Sign